 Definition of Capital Expenditures

-Capital expenditures are defined as the expenses incurred by a business to purchase or improve long-term assets that will benefit the company for more than one accounting period.
-Unlike operational expenditures (OPEX), which are short-term expenses necessary for the day-to-day functioning of a business, CAPEX is associated with acquiring or upgrading physical assets that provide value over time.
-These expenditures are typically capitalized on the balance sheet rather than expensed immediately on the income statement.
+Capital expenditures refer to the long-term asset expenses a business incurs to purchase or improve resources that benefit the company for more than one accounting period.
+Unlike operational expenditures (OPEX), which cover short-term costs for daily business functions, CAPEX involves acquiring or upgrading physical assets that add value over time.
+Companies typically capitalize these expenditures on the balance sheet rather than expensing them immediately on the income statement.

-For example, if a company purchases a new manufacturing facility, the cost of the facility would be classified as CAPEX.
-This expenditure will then be depreciated over the useful life of the asset, allowing the company to spread the cost over several years.
-This accounting treatment reflects the long-term nature of the investment and its contribution to the company’s operations.
+For example, if a company purchases a new manufacturing facility, the company classifies that cost as CAPEX.
+The company then depreciates the expenditure over the asset’s useful life, which spreads the cost over several years.
+This accounting treatment reflects the long-term nature of the investment and how it supports the company’s operations.

 Types of Capital Expenditures

-Capital expenditures can be broadly categorized into two main types: growth CAPEX and maintenance CAPEX.
-Understanding these categories is crucial for financial analysts and decision-makers as they plan for future investments and assess the company’s financial health.
+We can broadly categorize capital expenditures into two main types: growth CAPEX and maintenance CAPEX.
+Understanding these categories is crucial for financial analysts and decision-makers as they plan future investments and assess the company’s financial health.

 Growth CAPEX

-Growth CAPEX refers to expenditures made to acquire new assets or expand existing operations with the goal of increasing revenue and market share.
-These investments are typically aimed at enhancing the company’s capacity, entering new markets, or developing new products.
+Growth CAPEX refers to expenditures aimed at acquiring new assets or expanding existing operations to boost revenue and market share.
+These investments are typically designed to enhance capacity, enter new markets, or develop new products.
 Examples of growth CAPEX include:

 • Purchasing new machinery or equipment to increase production capacity.